theTaoTeam/jars_app/fude_app/README.md

 ### Setting Up
 #### Assuming Flutter is Installed
-    1. Names with hyphens are considered invalid module names in dart, so change the fude-app folder's name to be fude_app.
+    1. Names with hyphens are considered invalid module names in dart, so change the jars folder's name to be jars.
-    2. Delete the fude_app/ios/Flutter folder.
+    2. Delete the jars/ios/Flutter folder.
 This may be unnecessary - a test is needed.
-    3. With the fude_app folder as your pwd run `flutter packages get`, then run `flutter create -i swift .` to recreate missing files inside the current folder.
+    3. With the jars folder as your pwd run `flutter packages get`, then run `flutter create -i swift .` to recreate missing files inside the current folder.
 #### Commitizen
     We use commitizen to format our commit messages.
 To use commitizen with this repository please use the following steps:
     1. Install commitizen globally using `npm i -g commitizen`.